To solve social issues on a global level, the collaboration of a broad range of stakeholders is indispensable.

 World Business Council for Sustainable Development (WBCSD)

 The WBCSD, established in 1995, is a CEO-led global association of companies.
 Company leaders from around the world provide industry leadership on the environment and sustainable development through lively debate, policy recommendations, and other activities.
-Sompo Japan is the only Japanese financial institution participating in the initiatives of the WBCSD.
-The company is also a board member of Redefining Value, a cross-cutting WBCSD program focused on advancing the measurement of “True Value,” “True Costs” and “True Profits” in corporate decision-making, disclosure and reporting.
+Sompo Japan is a board member of Redefining Value, a cross-cutting WBCSD program focused on advancing the measurement of “True Value,” “True Costs” and “True Profits” in corporate decision-making, disclosure and reporting.

 World Business Council for Sustainable Development (WBCSD)